|Quick links: Fast Facts on CKD I CKD in Australia I Kidney Health Australia Resources>

 - The aged and people with chronic health conditions can be donors.
 Only a few medical conditions preclude donation of organs.

 - People can also donate a kidney or part of their liver while they are still alive, though this is usually restricted to those wanting to transform the life of someone they know.

 - A donor's gift and a patient's hopes are in good hands.
 Australia has a world class reputation for successful transplant outcomes.

 For Indigenous Australians - Have you had a yarn with your mob about organ and tissue donation?

 Some education resources to help you consider this decision can be found here> - and include a series of 6 radio plays, a brochure and other support information.

 Multicultural Resources - find information by language, faith or culture

 Developed through consultation with religious and cultural leaders, for people of Jewish, Hindu, Greek Orthodox, Buddhist, Islamic and Catholic faith.
 Resources are also available in Vietnamese, Chinese (traditional), Greek, Italian, Spanish, Arabic, Hindi, Turkish and English.

 School Education Resources for Teachers

-A series of school education resources is now available for teachers about organ and tissue donation for transplantation for Year 8 and Year 9 students.
-Resources have been produced by the Organ and Tissue Authority in partnership with Australian Curriculum Studies Association and are aligned with their learning descriptions in the Australian Curriculum.
+These resources on organ and tissue donation for transplantation are for Year 8 and Year 9 students and produced by the Organ and Tissue Authority in partnership with Australian Curriculum Studies Association and are aligned with their learning descriptions in the Australian Curriculum.
 More here>